mukeshpilaniya/blog/_posts/Golang/Notes.md

 concurrency make it even harder.
     - Summary
         - Go is modern, fast, and comes with a powerful standard library.
-        - Go has concurrency built-in.
+        - Go has concurrency built in.
-        - Go uses interfaces as the building blocks of code reuse.
+        - Go uses interfaces as the building blocks of code reuse.